November 15, 2020

 From The Editor

-Welcome to the November 2024 edition of HOONLYUN, the Journal of the United States Taekwondo Alliance.
+Welcome to the May 2025 edition of HOONLYUN, the Journal of the United States Taekwondo Alliance.

 Please contact us if you would like to submit a contribution for future issues of this valuable publication.
 We here at HOONLYUN hope to continue providing inspiration to keep you on your training path and to widen your Taekwondo horizons.